spack/spack/lib/spack/docs/frequently_asked_questions.rst

           variants: ~mpi

 2. :ref:`Reuse concretization <concretizer-options>` configured in ``concretizer.yaml``
-   overrides preferences.
-The idea is that avoiding source builds is more important than building a preferred version from sources.
-When build caches are configured, specs may be reused from a remote location too.
+   overrides preferences, since it's typically faster to reuse an existing spec than to build a preferred one from sources.
+When build caches are enabled, specs may be reused from a remote location too.
 Reuse concretization is configured as follows:

    .. code-block:: yaml

       concretizer:
-        reuse: dependencies / true / false
+        reuse: dependencies  # other options are 'true' and 'false'

 3. :ref:`Package requirements <package-requirements>` configured in ``packages.yaml``,
    and constraints from the command line as well as ``package.py`` files override all